 Common reasons for the CHECK ENGINE light to come on include a loose gas cap, fouled spark plugs, dirty fuel injectors, the failure of an engine sensor such as the oxygen sensor, throttle position sensor or manifold absolute pressure sensor, or a problem in an emissions control system or device such as the EGR valve or catalytic converter.

-For more information about CHECK ENGINE light problems, Click Here.
+For more information about CHECK ENGINE light problems, Click or Tap Here.

-For more information about troubleshooting Check Engine Codes with a scan tool, Click Here..
+For more information about troubleshooting Check Engine Codes with a scan tool, Click or Tap Here..

 If a warning light says OIL or you see a little icon of an oil can, DO NOT ignore this warning light.
 It means your engine is not getting normal oil pressure.
 Stop driving immediately, turn the engine off and check the engine's oil level.
 If low, add oil to bring the level up to the FULL mark on the dipstick.